Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_logistics/packer.md

 The Packer is a machine used to batch load items into containers, such as crates or bullet magazines.
 To form it, use a [hammer](introduction#introductionHammer) on the [vertical conveyor].
 # details
-By default, the packer offers 54 storage slots for items.
+By default, the packer offers 54 input storage slots for items.
 They can be inserted through a single conveyor on the rear of the machine.
 To operation the machine, it requires electricity and a container to be provided on the 3 block long conveyor.
 For packing orders, the machine uses a [Task System](task_system.md).
 Tasks can be added, removed and tweaked through its interface, or the [data system](data_main.md).
 # details_2
 The ["Pack"] task is used to load items into the provided container.
 By default, the packer can take any item (the * symbol) and the maximum possible amount of it.
 This can be changed by selecting a different mode.
 You can choose between taking in a select number of inventory slots, or number of items.
 The amount can be specified in the interface, in the input field below.
+# details_20
+The Packer can also ["Unpack"] items from filled containers.
+Simply switch the mode with the button on the top of the GUI.
+Items will be unpacked into the 54 output storage slots and will output to the marked slot on the side of the machine.
 # details_3
 The ["Use OreDict"] switch determines whether items with the same Ore Dictionary key will be matched.
 The ["NBT Sensitive"] switch determines whether the item has to have the same NBT tag as the one provided.
 This is disabled by default.
 # details_4
-The ["Unpack"], ["Fill"], ["Unfill"], ["Charge"] and ["Discharge"] tasks work in a similar way as the ["Pack"] task.
+The ["Fill"], ["Unfill"], ["Charge"] and ["Discharge"] tasks work in a similar way as the ["Pack"] and ["Unpack"] tasks.
 For fluids, ["Slots"] are tanks and the amount is the fluid amount in mB.
 For energy, only the amount is taken into consideration.
-Refer to [Upgrades](#upgrades) for details on what can be installed.
+Refer to [Upgrades](#upgrades1) for details on what can be installed.
 # data_1
 |[data_variable]{type:"string", direction:"in", letter:"c", name:"Command", description:"Possible values: add, remove, clear."}|
 |[data_variable]{type:"string", direction:"in", letter:"a", name:"Action", description:"Possible Values: item, fluid, energy."}|